IMPACT REPORT

 Sheridan Student Union is a student-led non-profit organization that serves to enhance the student experience.

-We are excited to share that in 2022-23, we have been working hard to create programs, events, and services focused on students and aim to enrich their lives here at Sheridan College.
+We are excited to share that in 2023-24, we have been working hard to create programs, events, and services focused on students and aim to enrich their lives here at Sheridan College.
+Through strategic planning and resource allocation, our initiatives have demonstrated measurable impacts on student engagement, academic success, and overall campus experience.
+This report outlines our key expenditures, highlights program successes, and demonstrates how these investments align with organizational goals of fostering student success and creating an inclusive, vibrant campus environment.

 This year, ancillary fee revenues were collected in anticipation of offering full student services in person at three student centres.

 The audited financial statements available here present some information related to the year-over-year position of our fiscal reserves.
 Our largest reserve accounts, such as building, capital, and health and dental plan funds, are tied to ongoing and future payment commitments for mortgage financing and health and dental plan.
 Recent surpluses have inflated SSU's reserves at a time when it is crucial to focus on building the capacity of these reserves.
-This is because we have new and expanding financial obligations to service the new HMC student center and two other facilities.
+This is because we have current and future financial obligations to service and expand the three existing student centres.

 Looking ahead…